Algebraic Bethe Ansatz for the Open XXZ Spin Chain with Non-Diagonal Boundary Terms via $U_{\mathfrak{q}}\mathfrak{sl}_2$ Symmetry: Bethe ansatz

-and the dimensions \eqref{multqgen}, there are $d_M$ such linearly independent vectors and so for generic values of the parameters we conjecture that the BAE \eqref{BAE2} have $d_M$ such solutions.
+and the dimensions $d_M$~\eqref{multqgen}, there are $d_M$ such linearly independent vectors and so for generic values of the parameters we conjecture that the BAE~\eqref{BAE2} have $d_M$ such solutions.
 Note in particular that the number of magnons $M$ is not bounded as in the one-boundary case.

-The BAE \eqref{BAE2} are exactly the ones found in \cite{nep2003, cao2002exact} for $\Hnd$ (\ref{hnd}) under the Nepomechie condition (\ref{nepcond}), which is not surprising: indeed, by Corollary~\ref{cor} (for $N$ even), $H_{2b}|_{\Hs_M}$ is an irreducible subblock of $\Hnd^{(M)}$ for $0\leq M\leq N-1$ and $H_{2b}|_{\Hs_M}=\Hnd^{(M)}$ for $M\geq N$.
+The BAE~\eqref{BAE2} are exactly the ones found in~\cite{cao2002exact,nep2003} for $\Hnd$ (\ref{hnd}) under the Nepomechie condition (\ref{nepcond}), which is not surprising: indeed, by Corollary~\ref{cor} (for $N$ even), $H_{2b}|_{\Hs_M}$ is an irreducible subblock of $\Hnd^{(M)}$ for $0\leq M\leq N-1$ and $H_{2b}|_{\Hs_M}=\Hnd^{(M)}$ for $M\geq N$.
 Note however that our derivation of the BAE is fully rigorous and relies on no additional assumptions.
-Also, we are now able to pinpoint the algebraic origin of the Nepomechie condition: it is just a direct consequence of the fusion rules \eqref{fusrule} and more importantly \eqref{vermafusrule}, yielding the $\Uq$-decomposition of $\Hbb$ \eqref{hbbdec} and restricting the generator $\YYY$ \eqref{Ygen} of the two-boundary TL algebra to take exactly the values $Y_M$ \eqref{ymlr} of the Nepomechie condition in its irreducible sectors $\Hs_M$.
+Also, we are now able to pinpoint \emph{the algebraic origin of the Nepomechie condition: it is just a direct consequence of the fusion rules~\eqref{fusrule} and more importantly~\eqref{vermafusrule}, yielding the $\Uq$-decomposition of $\Hbb$~\eqref{hbbdec} and restricting the generator $\YYY$~\eqref{Ygen} of the two-boundary TL algebra to take exactly the values $Y_M$~\eqref{ymlr} of the Nepomechie condition in its irreducible sectors $\Hs_M$.} Strictly speaking, this relation between $\Hnd$ and~$H_{2b}$ is only valid for generic values of $\qa$ and~$\alpha_{l/r}$, as our arguments are based on the Schur--Weyl duality from Theorem~\ref{thm}, proven under this assumption.
+However, by continuity of the (generalised) spectrum, and since the ``allowed" values of the parameters form a dense set, the \emph{spectral} equivalence between $\Hnd$ and (sectors of) $H_{2b}$ still holds for all $\qa,\alpha_{l/r}\in\CC$ even though their exact algebraic connection may be more involved in the non-generic non-semi-simple cases.
+An instance where ABA was applied to such a case can be found in~\cite{Gainutdinov_2016x}.